 You are always offered the next available scheduled intake appointment.

-If you declare you are experiencing a psychological emergency, then you will complete paperwork and meet with the SCS therapist on call as quickly as possible.
+If you declare you are experiencing a psychological emergency, then you will complete paperwork and meet with an SCS urgent care counselor as quickly as possible.

-When you meet with the therapist on call, the therapist will take time (typically 15 – 45 minutes) to clarify and address your presenting emergency concerns.
-Outcomes may include assignment to an SCS clinical staff member, referral out to a private therapist or clinic, or scheduling of a more extended intake evaluation as soon as possible (typically 1 – 3 days).
+When you meet with the urgent care counselor, the counselor will take time (typically 15 – 45 minutes) to clarify and address your presenting emergency concerns.
+Outcomes may include assignment to an SCS clinical staff member, referral out to a private therapist or clinic, or scheduling of a more extended intake evaluation as soon as possible (typically within a week).